fedora-infra/mbbox/docs/source/deployment-guide.rst

 Prepare MBBox deployment
 ========================

-To prepare cluster for MBBox deployment you just need to run following command with the Makefile mentioned earlier in this guide.
+To prepare cluster for MBBox deployment you just need to run following commands with the Makefile mentioned earlier in this guide.

 .. code-block:: bash

+   make install
    make deploy

-This will apply CRDs files for MBBox and create roles, role bindings and service accounts.
+This will apply CRDs files for MBBox and create roles, role bindings, service accounts and deploy the mbbox operator.

 Create PVCs
 ===========